 Omnichannel customer support carries the communication from each channel as they move through the customer journey.

-The channels are integrated such that when the customer starts a new chat with your company, they can pick it from where they left last time, irrespective of the channel they were communicating with you.
+The channels are integrated such that when the customer starts a new chat with your company, they can pick it from where they left it last time, irrespective of the channel they were communicating with you.

 Let’s say, for example, a customer gets in touch with your customer support through Twitter.
-Your custom support agent replies to the customer on the Twitter thread and also send them an email, with the query details.
+Your custom support agent replies to the customer on the Twitter thread and also sends them an email, with the query details.
 In the email, you give the customer to carry forward the chat on a mobile app, WhatsApp or phone service.
 The customer can pick the channel they prefer and close the ticket at their convenience.

 Omnichannel support allows customers and businesses to use one continuous, cross-channel thread, providing a unified and personalised experience.

-Now the question that arises is why an omnichannel approach needs to be adopted?
+Now the question that arises is why an omnichannel approach needs to be adopted.

-According to a Harvard Business Review survey, 73% of the customers use multiple touch points while shopping or purchasing.
+According to a Harvard Business Review survey, 73% of customers use multiple touch points while shopping or purchasing.
 So a business needs to explore all of these to offer the best possible service.

 Another survey suggests that 47% of customers use multiple channels, at least three to five different communication points, to reach their favourite shopping destinations; hence exploring every contact point is essential.

-Goals of Omnichannel Support
+Goals of omnichannel support